 Available in the Visual Studio Marketplace

 Swissknife is the developers' toolbox.
-It provides a set of features (scripts) to convert data in the editor, like converting to hex, base64 or to generate new data like current timestamps or random strings, etc.
+It provides a set of features (we call them scripts) to convert data in the editor, like converting to hex, base64 or to generate new data like current timestamps or random strings, etc.

 Some of the available scripts

 You can invoke the dedicated command pallete with

 The conversions will only use the selected text by default.
 If no text is selected the entire content of the editor will be used.
 It supports multi selection and will run the script for each selection individually

 On top of the scripts provided swissknife now offers two new features:

 Macbook Touchbar Support